aryamohammadi/AryaElectricProject-Demo/README.md

 ## Tech Stack

-### Frontend

-**Next.js 15.3.4** - Chose Next.js for its built-in routing, server-side rendering capabilities, and excellent performance optimizations.
-The App Router provides a clean way to organize pages and API routes.

-**React 19** - Used React for component-based development.
-The latest version includes performance improvements that help with rendering efficiency.

-**Tailwind CSS** - Selected Tailwind for rapid styling and consistent design.
-The utility-first approach makes it easy to maintain responsive layouts and ensures consistent spacing and colors.

 ### Backend

+**Next.js 15.3.4** - Framework with App Router for server-side rendering and API routes.
+Chose Next.js for its built-in routing, server-side rendering capabilities, and excellent performance optimizations.

+**Node.js** - Runtime environment for server-side JavaScript execution

 **Next.js API Routes** - All server-side logic runs through Next.js API routes.
 This keeps everything in one codebase and simplifies deployment.